period problems in lockdown? how to cope - with Melissa Adams

 During your menstrual cycle, the reproductive hormones in your body fluctuate hugely.
 Those of who experience PMS symptoms will feel the effects of oestrogen dropping after ovulation.
-At this time, serotonin levels can also fall – serotonin is often called the “happy chemical” as research has shown that serotonin contributes towards wellbeing and happiness.
-(Note that this doesn’t necessarily happin in all people who experience periods, but it is common for serotonin levels to fall in the luteal phase of the mesntrual cycle).
+At this time, serotonin levels can also fall - serotonin is often called the “happy chemical” as research has shown that serotonin contributes towards wellbeing and happiness.
+(Note that this doesn't necessarily happen in all people who experience periods, but it is common for serotonin levels to fall in the luteal phase of the menstrual cycle).

 On your period, food is your friend

 You’re going to want to stock up on food groups that contain tryptophan, which is an amino acid that is vital for the production of serotonin in the body.
 That includes:

 If you are not vegan you can also get tryptophan from these foods: Salmon Eggs Poultry such as turkey or chicken

 You’ll be pleased to know that carbs can be your best friend.
 Most of the serotonin in your body is made in the gut and a small amount is made in the brain, but tryptophan needs carbs to be able to reach the brain in order to create serotonin.
 My top tip here would be to treat yourself to a jacket potato, white or sweet!
 And of course hydrate - drink lots of water.